 - Rigid workflows: Since every channel has its own workflows, it’s hard to streamline operations across channels and products.

-- Lack of integrations: Traditional CMS’ are monolithic solutions that come with limited features and don’t allow for many third-party integrations or only integrate well with a select group of vendors.
+- Lack of integrations: Traditional CMSs are monolithic solutions with limited features and don’t allow for many third-party integrations or only integrate well with a select group of vendors.

 Why A Headless CMS Is Your Best Bet for Omnichannel Marketing

 The omnichannel approach is all about personalizing the customer experience on every channel.
-A headless CMS streamlines operations and enables businesses to manage content from one single location.
+A headless CMS streamlines operations and enables businesses to manage content from one single location using APIs.
 Headless CMSs enable quick content optimization and delivery to many different channels at once, which can support all kinds of avenues, from product launches to blog posts, to in-person events, and sales promotions.

 Being API-first and cloud-native, a headless CMS gives marketers a flexible content structure.
 Agility CMS’ content infrastructure unifies omnichannel content delivery and makes data reusable and customizable.
 Agility’s flexible content-first approach streamlines content operations and makes it easier for editors to manage content as they expand into new channels.